arnhrwd/dragon/README.md

 - `dragon.base.dir = /tmp/dragon` **String** - the base directory where Dragon can store files such as submitted jar files and check point data
 - `dragon.jar.dir = jars` **String** - the sub-directory to store jars files within
 - `dragon.localcluster.threads = 10` **Integer** - the size of the thread pool that transfers tuples within a local cluster
+- `dragon.embedding.algorithm = dragon.topology.RoundRobinEmbedding` **String** - the embedding algorithm that maps a task in the topology to a host node

 Parameters that affect only remotely submitted topologies: